kruzda/CLBAccessList/README.md

   - Restart fail2ban
     - service fail2ban restart

-We've not configured Wordpress to block any IP address which fails to login / sends a XMLRPC pingback more than 3 times within 2 minutes.
+We've now configured Wordpress to block any IP address which fails to login / sends a XMLRPC pingback more than 3 times within 2 minutes.
 The ban will last an hour by default.

 **Note This was tested on Ubuntu 14.04 / fail2ban v0.8.11.
 This was tested on a setup with only one Website - this may have a negative impact on servers hosting more than one Wordpress site - will look for ways to combat this in the future**